IHE/ITI.mCSD/input/pagecontent/issues.md

 [mCSD\_34](https://github.com/IHE/ITI.mCSD/issues/58).
 Should we add a subscription model for receiving updates instead of or in addition to \[ITI-91\] for resource updates?

+mCSD\_35.
+Should there be guidance on usage of the Provenance resource?
+Is there a use case for this?

+mCSD\_36.
+Should there be a message for the Feed Transaction [ITI-YY1] to support PATCH?
+This may be more useful in cases where finer access controls may be used.

 ### Closed Issues
 These issues have been decided and documented in the publication.